nodeschool/vancouver/README.md

     data
     ├── mentors
-    ├── attendies
+    ├── attendees
     ├── photos
     ├── config.js
     ├── path-prefix.js

 1.  **`/data/mentors`**: This contains a list of your mentors.
 One yaml file per mentor.
 Icons are taken from github

-2.  **`/data/attendies`**: This contains a list of any attendies that want to show themselves as part of the community.
+2.  **`/data/attendees`**: This contains a list of any attendees that want to show themselves as part of the community.

 3.  **`/data/photos`**: Your events photos. **Not yet implemented**